 May I retake the exam?

-- The TOR Language Exam may be taken up to a maximum of three (3) times per student.
+- Each student may sit for the TOR Language Exam up to a maximum of three (3) times.

 - Master's candidates can only test in one language per session and are restricted to a 3-test limit overall.

-- You may not take the TOR twice during the same exam administration session.
+- You may not take the TOR more than twice within a 4-month period.